 Carry Out a Home Inspection

 A home inspection can highlight the issues with the property.
-It is mandatory to hire a professional inspector, but you can inspect the home yourself when you are visiting the site.
+When getting a mortgage, the bank requires you to hire a professional inspector, but you can inspect the home yourself when you are visiting the site.

 Mostly structural or mechanical issues are ignored, and you’ll see cosmetic fixes are applied to hide such problems.
 A professionally renovated house has an updated exterior as well as the interior.
 Observe the wiring in the attic and the basement.
-Take a torchlight.
-Check the pipes and the plumbing fixtures in the house.
-Check the electrical wiring.
+Take flashlight.
+Look at the sewer & water lines and plumbing fixtures in the house Check the electrical wiring.
 When in doubt, ask questions:

 - What is the age of the house?

 - Which section required most work?

 - Did you obtain permits?

 - What things did they change in the house?

 Purchasing a home warranty for the buyer is customary.
 The warranty will cover the appliances and systems of the property for a defined period.
 You can request the warranty that covers water heater, plumbing, electrical work, and the HVAC.
 If a problem appears in the future, the warranty will cover the associated costs.

 Before you purchase a house, you need to obtain the C of O. It is another security layer that helps you invest in the right property.
 The Certificate of Occupancy checks the structure of the house and ensures that local building codes have not been violated during the renovation/construction process.